[Rev. 6/2/2018 4:12:50 PM--2017]

 (Added to NRS by 1987, 1350)

 NRS 319.060 “Eligible family” defined.
-“Eligible family” means a person or family, selected without regard to race, creed, national origin or sex, determined by the Division to require such assistance as is made available by this chapter on account of insufficient personal or family income after taking into consideration, without limitation, such factors as:
+“Eligible family” means a person or family, selected without regard to race, creed, national origin, sex, sexual orientation, or gender identity or expression, determined by the Division to require such assistance as is made available by this chapter on account of insufficient personal or family income after taking into consideration, without limitation, such factors as:

 1. The amount of the total income of that person or family available for housing needs;